kaizen-technology-llc/DbUpZen/README.md

 Then the custom filter expression passed to `JournalToSqlWithHashing` is able to identify and deal with the two subsets of scripts appropriately.
-It uses `WithPrefix` to find the `ByDate` scripts and orders them by name (i.e. by date) and then it finds the `Dependent` scripts and uses DbUpX's `OrderByDependency` feature to make sure they are ordered according to how they depend on one another.
+It uses `WithPrefix` to find the `ByDate` scripts and orders them by name (i.e. by date) and then it finds the `Dependent` scripts and uses DbUpZen's `OrderByDependency` feature to make sure they are ordered according to how they depend on one another.

 The `WithPrefix` actually removes the prefix from each script's name, so what is